RitchieLab/LPC/README.md

 - alias cp='cp -i'

 Each of these will prompt linux to ask you confirmation for the corresponding action.

+To avoid filling up our disk space, plan to direct large job outputs and easily generated intermediate files to `/project/scratch/`.
+You can check the disk you are working on by using `realpath .` or `pwd -P` and the amount of space left by using `df -h`.
+Note that scratch space is not backed up, so you should not use it for long term storage of data that is near and dear to you!!!

 ## Troubleshooting